 The Bowen River Utilities project team welcomes the inclusion of the Bowen Basin productive water supply in the Priority List and appreciates the extensive engagement with Infrastructure Australia over many months.

-Infrastructure Australia’s Priority List recognises that the growth of agricultural, industrial and mining productivity in and adjacent to the Bowen Basin is being limited by a constrained water supply.
+Infrastructure Australia’s Priority List recognises that the growth of agricultural and industrial productivity in and adjacent to the Bowen Basin is being limited by a constrained water supply.
 Central to unlocking the growth of the region is a secure water supply.

 Bowen River Utilities is driving the nation-building Urannah Water Scheme which includes a 970,000 megalitre dam which will deliver an annual yield of 103,000 megalitres of high priority water.